efandresena/SemEval/README.md

 - **Subtask 3:** Multilingual manifestation identification (English + Swahili)

 Each notebook is self-contained and provides detailed steps for preprocessing, model training, and evaluation.

+For the with weight and without weight approach one must change the vakue of the argument of the function train in notebook 2 and 3.

 ## Models
 - The final models are based on transformer architectures, including **XLM-RoBERTa** and **RoBERTa-based sentiment models**.